ReedGit/PermissionAccess/README.md

 # PermissionAccess
-An Android library to request permissions.
+An Android library to request for permissions.

 ## Getting started